luisarizmendi/rhel-edge-quickstart/demos/microshift/info.md

 In this demo you can show how to deploy a RHEL for Edge image including [Microshift](https://github.com/redhat-et/microshift).

+> NOTE: At this moment, you will need to use RHEL 8.6+ since the required repos are not yet in RHEL 9

 ### Preparing the demo

 The steps to prepare this demo are:

+0) Run the Image Builder pre-requisites if you have not done it yet: `./0-pre-requisites-osbuild.sh`

 1) If you want to include [Microshift](https://github.com/redhat-et/microshift) in the deployment you will need to add some additional repositories in the image-builder, so I created the script `microshift-repo/add-microshift-repos.sh` that you will need to execute right **before** creating the image with script `1-create-image.sh`.